2025 Program

 11:15am-12:20pm – Panel 1: (Re)production: Medicine, Law, and the Body

-Moderated by Lex Sundarsingh, PhD Candidate, Department of History
+Moderated by Owen MacDonald, PhD Candidate, Department of History

 *Christen Hammock Jones, Columbia University – “The Sterilization State”

-Zsófia Veszely, European University Institute- “The National Council of Hungarian Women and the Struggle for Sex Education and Reproductive Freedom in State-Socialist Hungary”
+Zsófia Veszely, European University Institute- “The National Council of Hungarian Women and the Struggle for Reproductive Choice and Knowledge Under State-Socialism”

 12:20-1:45pm – Lunch for Symposium Registrants and Guests of the History Department